 All of that is what has been motivating me in my work at cultural heritage sites and in museums.
 I have never been focused on a site’s material or evidential values, and this goes for museum collections as well.
 On the contrary, I have spent the better part of my professional career arguing that sites and museums must be more than places for the presentation of expert knowledge, in the sense that it continues to be overwhelmingly defined, which is material or historical knowledge.
 I have supported the view that such expert knowledge too often not only exerts an undemocratic hegemony over heritage, but also misses the very values that turn something into heritage in the first place.
 My own focus has consequently always been on supporting (and understanding) people’s heritage work on the basis of my own and other’s research, particularly, but not exclusively from within critical heritage studies.

-Engaging with the legal framework, strategies and practices for the further education and sociocultural sector in Germany has made me realise – somewhat ironically, considering my long-held stance – that I do not need to be working at a cultural heritage site or in a museum in order to maintain my focus on facilitating and understanding heritage work.
+Engaging with the legal framework, strategies and practices for the further education and sociocultural sector in Germany has made me realise that I do not need to be working at a cultural heritage site or in a museum in order to maintain my focus on facilitating and understanding heritage work.
 Power over the management of the materiality on site is all that I will be losing in changing sectors.
 I believe I can live with that loss.

 In fact, after the last three years, I feel a distinct sense of liberation.
 Particularly in Germany, there is still a long way to go before these values of participation, democratization and inclusion will be widely shared in the museum and heritage sectors.
-There are initiatives aplenty, but merely looking for example at the heated discussions at conferences about using simpler language in interpretive texts, or the need for the federal association to persuade museums to undertake visitor studies (!!) reveals that the institutional impact of these initiatives often remains rather limited.
+There are initiatives aplenty, but the heated discussions at museum conferences about using simpler language in interpretive texts or the need for visitor studies (!!) reveal that the institutional impact of these initiatives is still limited.

 Like I said, my focus is, always has been and always will be on people.
 I have never been in this to garner prestige for myself.
-The fact that some people are now telling me that in leaving a museum post I am losing status and ‘taking a step downwards’ just reassures me: I have made the right decision.
-Now I can focus on the work that I consider important and right, without having to endlessly defend it.
+The fact that some people now tell me that in leaving a museum post I am ‘losing status’ simply reassures me: I have made the right decision.
+Now I can focus on the participative, people-centred approach I believe in, without having to endlessly defend it.

 [1] The reason is that while even in formal pedagogy, the concept has evolved, in practice I find that there is still a hint of a one-way-street of (expert) instruction in quantifiable knowledge.